* Statement of Purpose

 - Scholarly grants are subject to funds availability.
 Due to overwhelming demand, grant funds usually become exhausted before the end of the Spring Semester, therefore, applicants are encouraged to apply early.

-- GAPSA will not fund presentations retroactively.
+- PSA will not fund presentations retroactively.
 Students may apply for events which will take place in the Summer, during the Spring Semester, provided they have proof of acceptance to a conference.

-- Your presentation should take place after the GAPSA General Assembly meeting that occurs after your application deadline.
-Please check the GAPSA Grants Deadlines page for more information.
+- Your presentation should take place after the PSA General Assembly meeting that occurs after your application deadline.
+Please check the PSA Grants Deadlines page for more information.

 - For any given grant cycle, only 5 applications to the same event will be funded.
 If more than 5 applicants apply to the same event, funding will be awarded to the 5 applicants who applied first.
 If funding becomes exhausted and all eligible grants within a given cycle cannot be accommodated, funding will be awarded on a first-come, first-served basis.